apriyadarshini/event_collector/ReadMe.txt

 We can update the NGINX config file appropriately as above

 gunicorn lets us specify multiple worker threads which can handle multiple requests

+Complete detail about the project is present in EventCollector.docx